alvinli6/ECE-Assignments/README.md

 ECE4100/6100 is an advanced/high-performance computer architecture course.
 The labs cover superscalar processors, out-or-order processors, and a multicore hierarchical cache system all in C/C++.

 ECE6115 is an advanced graduate course on interconnection networks (NoC).
-The labs use gem5 Garnet2.0 to explore different interconnection topologies, deadlock avoidance, and flow control.
+The labs use gem5 Garnet2.0 to explore different interconnection topologies, deadlock avoidance techniques, and flow control.
 The code is composed of Python and C/C++.